alexknowshtml/How-To-Indy-Hall/generator/content/5-you-and-indyhall.md

 Being a member of Indy Hall comes with the benefits of sharing ideas, information, support, and of course our coworking clubhouse.

-In exchange, here is a non-exhaustive  the expectations that we have of you:
+### In exchange, here is a non-exhaustive  the expectations that we have of all Indy Hall members, in taking care of each other:

 > * Participation can be an extreme sport.
 If you break or lose it, you should replace it.
 > * Your equipment & professional liability is your responsibility.